-In addition to the specific project justification criteria and measures discussed below that are used in the CIG evaluation process, FTA encourages project sponsors to use the USDOT Equitable Transportation Community (ETC) Explorer for their own purposes to understand how their community or project area is experiencing disadvantage related to lack of transportation investments or opportunities.
-At this time, the tool is not being proposed for use in the formal CIG evaluation and rating process. (https://experience.arcgis.com/experience/0920984aa80a4362b8778d779b090723/page/Homepage/)
+In addition to the specific project justification criteria and measures discussed below that are used in the CIG evaluation process, FTA encourages project sponsors to use the USDOT Equitable Transportation Community (ETC) Explorer for their own purposes to understand how their community or project area is experiencing disadvantage related to lack of transportation investments or opportunities. (https://experience.arcgis.com/experience/0920984aa80a4362b8778d779b090723/page/Homepage/).
+Similarly, FTA encourages project sponsors to examine walkability in the project corridor for their own purposes using readily available tools such as the EPA walkability index.